 “But what about our people?” is the question I most often hear.

 Automation Empowers People

 It’s natural to be concerned about your team.
-The last thing you’d want is to risk their careers with automation.
+The last thing you’d want is to risk their careers.

 Process automation (at least the types that we implement) does not replace jobs.
 It enhances them.